 Interestingly, a taxpayer need not have a "reasonable expectation" of earning a profit from the activity.
 All that is required is that he or she have a good faith intention of making a profit.
 In other words, what's required is good faith, not realism.

-So if Barker ran his Mars company with the good faith intent of earning a profit, it qualified as a business.
+So if Barker ran his company with the good faith intent of earning a profit, it qualified as a business.
 Unfortunately, neither the IRS nor tax court can read a taxpayer's mind to see if he or she is acting in good faith.
-Instead, they look at a number of "objective" factors to determine if the taxpayer behaved like a person who wanted to earn a profit.
+Instead, they look at a number of objective factors to determine whether or not the taxpayer behaved like a person who wanted to earn a profit.
 These factors include: